 You can even use the above advice to clear the E04, E05, E14 and E15 errors with the Canon Pixma MG2150, Pixma MG2250, Pixma MG3150, Pixma MG3155, Pixma MG3250, Pixma MG3550, Pixma MG4150, Pixma MG4250, Pixma MX375, Pixma MX395, Pixma MX435, Pixma MX455, Pixma MX515 and Pixma MX525.
 These printers take the relatively new Canon PG-540, Cl-541, PG-540XL and CL-541XL ink cartridges.

 I hope this has resolved the issue you were experiencing.
-If however you have any further questions please let us know in the comments.
+If however you have any further questions, please get in touch via any of our social media platforms.